The Fast Evolving, Tremendous and Blue Superoutburst in ASASSN-21au Reveals a Dichotomy in the Outbursts of Long-period AM CVns: Introduction

 AM~CVns are a relatively poorly studied class of accreting white dwarf (WD) binaries.
 Having typical orbital periods (P$_{\rm orb}$) between 5 and 70 min \citep[e.g.][]{2020Green,2018ramsay}, AM~CVns include the accreting binaries with the shortest orbits known so far, which makes them important sources of low frequency gravitational waves which can be detected by LISA \citep[][ and references therein]{2018Breivik,2021Liu}.\looseness=-10

 AM~CVns share several similarities with the cataclysmic variables (CVs), especially dwarf novae (DNe).
-However, unlike CVs where the donor is usually a non-degenerate low-mass star, AM~CVns have WD or He-rich donors.
+However, unlike CVs where the donor is hydrogen-rich, AM CVns are hydrogen-poor.
+The latter can be produced through three principal channels, depending on the initial state of the donor when mass transfer starts: the donor can be a fully degenerate white dwarf, either He or C/O \citep[e.g.][]{1975Pringle,1979Tutukov}, a semi-degenerate helium core-burning star \citep{1986Savonije}, or a subgiant \citep[leading to the exposure of the semi-degenerate hydrogen-deficient core;][]{1985Tutukov,1986Nelson}.
+Depending on which evolutionary channel is followed, the chemical composition of the donor will change \citep[e.g.][]{2010Nelemans}.
 The orbital periods of CVs are also much longer, with typical values of 85~min to 10~hrs.

-As occurs in the case of CVs, the evolution of AM~CVns dictates that the mass-transfer rate from the companion reduces as the binary evolves.
+As occurs in the case of CVs, the evolution of AM~CVns after reaching the period minimum \citep[e.g.][]{1991Iben,2008yungelson} dictates that the mass-transfer rate from the companion reduces as the binary evolves.
 The degenerate nature of the donor star causes the binary's orbit to become wider with time \citep[e.g.][]{1985Tutukov}.
 These binaries also become progressively fainter with time, which makes them difficult to detect when in quiescence.
 However, for the AM~CVns that show a transient behavior (like DNe in regular CVs), their brightness increases by several magnitudes during DN-like outbursts, making them detectable to all sky optical surveys \citep[e.g.][]{2013levitan,2021vanroestel}.
 Most AM~CVns known so far have been identified in this way.

 According to the standard disk instability model \citep[see review by][and references therein]{2020Hameuryreview}, the presence of outbursts in AM~CVns depends on the value of the mass-transfer rate.
 Observationally a dividing line occurs at periods around P$_{\rm orb} = 20$~min.
-Below that period, the high mass-transfer rate ensures the disks are hot and stable, hence no outbursts are expected, while at longer periods the disk builds up to intermittent outbursts.
+For shorter periods, the high mass-transfer rate ensures the disks are hot and stable, hence no outbursts are expected, while at longer periods the disk builds up to intermittent outbursts.
 However, unlike the case of CVs, for AM~CVns the mass-transfer rate at relatively long orbital periods is expected to be so low that the accretion disk becomes cold and stable again, so outbursts are not expected to be observed either.
-The lower orbital period limit for that phenomenon is not known, either theoretically (due to the several free parameters in the models) or observationally.
+The lower orbital period limit for that phenomenon is not really clear, either theoretically (due to the several free parameters in the models) or observationally.